 Summer Prime Time (June-August): Salmon Flies to Hoppers

-Following salmon flies, Golden Stones maintain the big-bug bonanza.
-Green Drakes, PMDs, and various caddis species ensure consistent hatches through July.
-By August, terrestrial fishing dominates with hoppers, ants, and beetles.
+Following salmon flies, Golden Stones maintain the big-bug bonanza through early July.
+Green Drakes, PMDs, and various caddis species ensure consistent hatches.
+By August, terrestrial fishing dominates with hoppers, ants, and beetles producing explosive strikes.
+This is peak Grand Slam trout season, with all four species actively feeding.

 Fall Opportunities (September-November): Streamer Season